juhaszmarcell96/mlang/README.md

 - string : add functions like substring, ltrim, rtrim, cut, split, ...
 - array : add some algorithms, like ordering, search, splitting, ...
 - void return
-- exit -> must get a Number
+- exit -> must get an integer
-- return value of the whole script must be a Number -> 0 = success
+- return value of the whole script must be an integer -> 0 = success
 - later : optimization step between parsing and executing (reduce performance cost of scripts executed periodically)
 - logger -> to a configurable stream rather than to stdout
 - exception -> try, catch, throw